ecovisum/ecovisum-site/readme.md

 # Website for Ecovisum

-A rough content plan for the new Ecovisum website, built as a static single page from Markdown files, compiled with [Showdown.js](https://github.com/showdownjs/showdown/wiki/Showdown-options).
+A rough content plan and outline for the new [Ecovisum website](https://daveeveritt.github.io/ecovisum-site/), as a static single page built from Markdown files compiled with [Showdown.js](https://github.com/showdownjs/showdown/wiki/Showdown-options).
+Just edit the markdown, push and the live site is updated.

 ## TO DO